anima-wg/brski-cloud/anima-brski-cloud.md

 Unlike many other uses of BRSKI, in the Cloud Registrar case it is assumed that the Pledge has connected to a network, such as the public Internet, on which some amount of connectivity is possible, but there is no other local configuration available.
 (Note: there are many possible configurations in which the device might not have unlimited connectivity to the public Internet, but for which there might be some connectivity possible)

-The Pledge SHOULD NOT assume that the network is protecting the device.is sheltered.
+The Pledge SHOULD NOT assume that the network is protecting the device.
 In a majority of cases, the Pledge will be connected to a network behind an enterprise firewall, or a home router, with typical restrictions on incoming TCP connections due to NAT44 {{?RFC6144}} and {{?RFC7084, Section 3.1}}, and {{?RFC6092, Section 4}}.
 In such situations, the Pledge might think it can be assured that it can not be attacked, but this is not the case!